-“I way I feel I want to leave here in a box.”
+“I way I feel I’d rather leave here in a box.”

 I am eavesdropping from the hall.
-OK, I understand.
+I understand.
 But if Dad has an accident Mum would not even be able to call for an ambulance or get out of the house to call for help.
-How long will this phase of denial – that they can manage in future because they have done so far – go on?
+How long will this phase of denial – that they can manage in future because they have managed so far – go on?

-After a day cooking, cleaning, emailing and dealing with the idiots at Lloyds Bank (who have decided to bounce a cheque and cancel the entire chequebook because they don’t like that I’ve filled in the details and Dad’s signed it), I need to get some fresh air.
+After a day cooking, cleaning, emailing and dealing with the idiots at Lloyds Bank (who have decided to bounce a cheque and cancel the entire chequebook because they don’t like the fact that I’ve filled in the details and Dad’s signed it), I need to get some fresh air.
 I wake up Mum, rather than Dad, and leave a note.

 “I’m going out for a walk, Mum.”

 I walk to Upton village, uphill to St Mary’s Church, which I used to attend as a teenager.
 The weather has turned quite mild and I’m in no great rush to get back.

 I return at 10 past 5, having been to the shops on the way home.